somnicattus/rotery/README.md

 -   Type safe function currying and type safe function composition.
 -   Controlled parallel and serial asynchronous processes, even with specified concurrency.

-## Wanna more general utility functions?
+## Want more general utility functions?

 Rotery doesn't have utilities for non-iterative processes.
 For more general utility, [Remeda](https://remedajs.com/) is the first choice you may want.